-Next time you’re in the East End, take a moment to soak up London’s street art.
+Next time you’re in London’s East End, take a moment to soak up London’s street art.
 It’s bold, witty and often subversive, much like the city itself.
 The works of artists who revel in pseudonyms like Jimmy C, Stik, Ronzo and, of course, Banksy, have turned the formerly mean streets of Spitalfields and Shoreditch into a continually evolving open air art gallery.

 Once, not so long ago, the East End of London was a gritty, grimy sort of place, known primarily for its poverty, overcrowding and air of industrial decay.
 Rogues and crooks and artful dodgers inhabited it, in the popular imagination at least, and tourists rarely ventured into its dark, Dickensian streets.
 How things have changed.
 The area has undergone a startling transformation over the years.
 The arrival of new creative industries and investment has seen the East End take on a new lease on life.
 The coming of the London Olympics to Stratford in 2012 merely put the finishing touches to the ongoing revitalization of a long neglected area.